Dangers of Drinking Isopropyl Rubbing Alcohol

-However, people who struggle with chronic alcohol use disorder may consume rubbing alcohol or other kinds of non-consumable alcohol to reach an expected level of intoxication.
-One report on the problem in Canada notes that one 500 milliliter bottle – the equivalent of almost 17 ounces or just over one pint – in one 24-hour period is the same as drinking 30 beers.
+Despite the extreme risk, people who struggle with alcohol use disorder sometimes consume rubbing alcohol or other kinds of non-consumable alcohol to reach an expected level of intoxication.
+One report on the problem in Canada notes that one 500-milliliter bottle – the equivalent of almost 17 ounces or just over one pint – in one 24-hour period is the same as drinking 30 beers.

 What Are the Effects of Drinking Rubbing Alcohol?